Klipper3d/klipper/docs/G-Codes.md

 - `SET_HEATER_TEMPERATURE HEATER=<heater_name> [TARGET=<target_temperature>]`:
   Sets the target temperature for a heater.
 If a target temperature is not supplied, the target is 0.
+- `ACTIVATE_EXTRUDER EXTRUDER=<config_name>`: In a printer with
+  multiple extruders this command is used to change the active extruder.
 - `SET_PRESSURE_ADVANCE [EXTRUDER=<config_name>] [ADVANCE=<pressure_advance>]
   [SMOOTH_TIME=<pressure_advance_smooth_time>]`: Set pressure advance parameters.
 If EXTRUDER is not specified, it defaults to the active